 Financial assistance is offered to a majority of doctoral students and to some master's students during their period of study.
 Various fellowships as well as assistantships between 25% - 67% provide a stipend and a waiver of the tuition and service fee.
 Students who wish to be considered for financial assistance should obtain proper forms from the admissions secretary in the offices listed under "Departments and Areas of Specialization."
+Students may not hold more than one full fellowship during any given semester.
 All types of fellowships, assistantships, and tuition and fee waivers from the University of Illinois at Urbana-Champaign require:

 - 1. An up-to-date financial aid application to be sent to the departmental office by early February.
 Please check with individual departments for specific deadlines. - 2.
 Three letters of recommendation not more than one year old.
-All students who wish to continue fellowships or tuition and service fee waivers beyond the current academic year must have at least one letter from a University of Illinois professor to be sent to the departmental office. - 3.
+All students who wish to continue fellowships or tuition and service fee waivers beyond the current academic year must have at least one new letter from a University of Illinois professor sent to the departmental office. - 3.
 Transcripts of all college work.